 Powering IoT sensors using ambient energy

 One of the biggest challenges when deploying wireless sensor networks is the battery lifetime.
 An alternative is using the energy available in the device’s surroundings.
-This alternative has a potential of making the IoT devices maintenance free and perpetually powered.

 The use of batteries can have some significant shortcomings.
 Firstly, batteries have limited amount of available energy.
 In some applications, the size of the battery required to cover the lifetime of the product would be too large and too expensive.
 The cost of exchanging batteries in thousands of devices, especially if they are in hard to reach or hazardous places, can make the entire sensor deployment cost prohibitive.

 Secondly, in the US alone more than 3,000,000,000 batteries are used each year.
 As the number of IoT devices reaches tens of billion units even more batteries would be required and later discarded, thus resulting in a significant environmental footprint.

 Read also: Batteryless electronics

 Energy harvesting as an alternative energy source for IoT devices